didiersmith/steve/chapters/speed-surprise-and-violence-of-action.md

 "You okay, boss?" asked one of his teammates over the radio.

 "Forgot about the dirt," Xavier responded, referring to the hydroponic growing medium that covered every inch of non-building-occupied space on the cabin floor.
-Although it was lightweight, there was a lot of it - and to make matters worse, it was thoroughly saturated with a dense, entangled root network.

 "Want one of us to take over?" his teammate asked.

 A nice offer, but one impossible to implement.
-There was no space on the bridge or in the vestibule for two men to swap places - the entire route was single-file only.
+There was no space for two men to swap places - the entire route was single-file only.
 Xavier understood the subtext - his men were freezing outside and desperate to get back into the insulated cabin.
 He, meanwhile, was rapidly overheating as he breathed through his limited oxygen.

 "No, I've got this," he responded.

-With one big squirm, he finally rotated himself so he fully facing the ceiling.
-His carbine dug uncomfortably into his back.
-Reaching upwards, he turned the handle and pushed as hard as he could.
+He pushed.
+The door stayed still.

+"Are you feckin' serious, lad?" asked the voice in his head.

+"Why are you Irish?"
+Xavier thought in response.

+"Why are you feeble little fairy princess?" the voice retorted.

+Xavier clenched his jaw and pushed.
+He pushed with all his might.
+He pushed like he was Atlas, pushing up the weight of the world.
+Finally, he felt the door budge a little bit more.

+He kept pushing.
 Little by little, he heard the roots rip as the door tore through them.
 Xavier groaned and kept pushing.
 Eventually, with enormous effort, the door opened just enough for him to raise his knee between it and the floor.
 He sighed, and let his upper leg passively take the weight of the door as he recuperated.

+"Are you having a little rest, lassie?" asked the voice.
+"A little beauty sleep perhaps?
+Take your time!"

-Then, with one huge, explosive effort, he shoved the door and it opened.
+Xavier groaned.
+With one huge, explosive effort, he shoved the door and it opened.

 Fresh air flooded into the vestibule.
 Xavier filled his lungs with cool relief, and climbed out into the cabin.

 "I'm through," he announced over the radio.
 "Try to rotate yourself to face upwards as you enter the vestibule.
 Let me know when you're in, and I'll help you open the door."

-******
+---

 With his help, the three other men in his unit followed easily.
-As the last one climbed out of the hole in the ground, Xavier announced over the command net, "Team Wheelhouse is in position."
+As the last one climbed out of the hole in the ground, Xavier announced over the radio, "Team Wheelhouse is in position."

-"Took you long enough," replied his father's voice.
+"Took you long enough," his father replied.

+"I had to push through the roots," he explained.

+"Ah, that was roots?"
+Ivan asked.
+"I thought door felt a little sticky."

 Xavier sighed.
-Team Wheelhouse was the only group not attacking a townhouse, and thus the only one whose vestibule led into the growing medium.
-The other teams' vestibules led directly to the ground floor of their respective townhouses, under the assumption that the enemy combatants would on the upstairs balconies.

-"You all ready to go?"
+"You all ready to go?" he asked.

-One by one, the other unit leaders confirmed their battle-readiness.
-He crept up to the wheelhouse and, tightly gripping his carbine in his right hand, placed his left hand gently on the door.
+One by one, the other unit leaders confirmed that they'd made it through the ground and that they were ready for battle.

+Nursing his pride, Xavier crept up to the wheelhouse.
+Tightly gripping his carbine in his right hand, he placed his left hand gently on the door.
 The rest of his unit lined up behind him.

 "Let's go," he whispered into his microphone, staring at the hinges.